isomerpages/moe-xinminsec/_assessment/Assessment Plan.md

 WAs are no longer administered in a common time slot.
 Instead, WA will take place during the timetabled subject time slot in the designated week for the class.
 Specific dates on which a subject’s WA are conducted may hence differ amongst classes.
-Within the stipulated week, teachers must negotiate the day of the week (test dates) with their class and provide this information to their IP Heads.
-This information must be reflected on the XO-Test Book System and manually written on the class’s notice-board’s calendar to reduce clashing of test dates amongst different subjects.</p>
+Students who are unable to sit for their written assessments or submit their alternative assessments should provide valid medical document(s) to their form teachers and/or subject teachers..</p>
 <p>To manage our students' overall assessment load:</p>
 <ul data-tight="true" class="tight">
 <li>